mitchgavan/mitchgavan.github.io/_posts/2021-01-21-taking-care-code-splitting-react.md

 ## Handling the chunk failed to load error

-There are a few ways to handle this.
-Each resulting in a different user experience.
+There are a number of ways you could handle this.
+Here are a few options, each resulting in a different user experience:

 ### Solution 1: Keep old files on your server after a deployment